ekedonald/Ansible-Dynamic-Assignments-Include-and-Community-Roles/README.md

 ansible-playbook -i inventory/dev playbooks/site.yml
 ```

-### Step 10:Run the Ansible Playbook with the Nginx role
+### Step 10:Run the Ansible Playbook with the Apache role

-* Change the variables for enabling Apache and Nginx in the `dev.yml` file in the `env-vars` directory to meet the conditions for executing the Nginx role.
+* Change the variables for enabling Apache and Nginx in the `dev.yml` file in the `env-vars` directory to meet the conditions for executing the Apache role.

 ```sh
 enable_nginx_lb: false